DanielLund/music-genre-classifier/README.md

 - [ ] Create KNN neural network model
 - [ ] Create spotify developer account to link with spotify API
 - [ ] Create playlists to train model
+- [ ] Modify data to make it suitable to train the model
+- [ ] Train model
-- [ ] Try and create an app that creates or adds to playlist depending on determined genre
+- [ ] Try and create an app that creates or adds to playlist depending on genre determined by model.